Nevada Court Records

 - The name of the person involved in the record, unless said person is a juvenile

-No, juvenile records cannot be found online because juvenile records in Nevada are considered confidential.
+No. Juvenile records are generally inaccessible online because such information is considered confidential in Nevada.
 The juvenile justice system aims to provide correctional and rehabilitation for young people who have committed an unlawful act.

 Do Nevada Juvenile Records Show up on Background Checks?

-If a thorough check is done, there is a possibility to find background checks on a person’s juvenile records.
+If a thorough check is done, there is a possibility of finding background checks on a person’s juvenile records.
 This is why the sealing or expungement of documents is important; that way, a person is sure that any background checks will show up.
 Once a young person reaches 21, the juvenile records are expunged without any necessary petition.
-But a child less than 21 can apply for expungement through the probation or parole officer.
-Before such expungement can be granted, such children must have satisfied all requirements for expungement.
-It also must not be less than three years of the child’s last adjudication of being delinquent, needing supervision, or placed under the supervision of the juvenile court.
+However, children under the age of 21 may apply for expungement through the probation or parole officer.
+Applicants typically have to satisfy all requirements for expungement.
+Submitted applications may be made after three years of the child’s last adjudication of being delinquent, needing supervision, or placed under the supervision of the juvenile court.
 As long as the child does not have pending delinquent charges, the court may grant the child’s record sealing.

 How Long are Juvenile Records Kept in Nevada?

-Juvenile records are automatically expunged once the juvenile reaches 21.
+Generally, juvenile records are automatically expunged once the juvenile reaches 21.
 This applies to unlawful acts that were committed, which are not considered severe.
-But if a young person is charged with an illegal act like; rape, any felony, use of a dangerous weapon, the procedure for expungement becomes more complex.
-The law requires that a young person who is adjudicated delinquent of severe criminality goes through a long time and satisfies all requirements before the expungement of such a person’s juvenile record.
-On the 30th birthday, such a person would have qualified for record sealing.
+If a young person is charged with an illegal act, such as rape, any felony, or the use of a dangerous weapon, the process for expunging their record becomes more complicated.
+The law stipulates that a young person who has been adjudicated delinquent for severe criminal offenses generally must go through a lengthy process and meet all requirements before their juvenile record can be expunged..
+On the 30th birthday, such a person may qualify for record sealing.